MrPlusGH/NPlusMiner/README.md

 5.Hit "Start" if Autostart not selected.

-6.there is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1).
+6.there is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).

 If you have Windows 7, 8, or 8.1, please update PowerShell: